Myrna Loy: 1905–1924: Early life

-In 1921, Loy posed for Venice High School sculpture teacher Harry Fielding Winebrenner as "Inspiration"; the full length figure was central in his allegorical sculpture group Fountain of Education.
-Completed in 1922, the sculpture group was installed in front of the campus outdoor pool in May 1923 where it stood for decades.
+In 1921, Loy posed for Venice High School sculpture teacher Harry Fielding Winebrenner as "Inspiration"; the full-length figure was central in his allegorical sculpture group Fountain of Education.
+Completed in 1922, the sculpture group was installed in front of the campus outdoor pool in May 1923, where it stood for decades.
 Loy's slender figure with her uplifted face and one arm extending skyward presented a "vision of purity, grace, youthful vigor, and aspiration" that was singled out in a Los Angeles Times story that included a photo of the "Inspiration" figure along with the model's name—the first time her name appeared in a newspaper.
 A few months later, Loy's "Inspiration" figure was temporarily removed from the sculpture group and transported aboard the battleship for a Memorial Day pageant in which "Miss Myrna Williams" participated.
 Fountain of Education can be seen in the opening scenes of the 1978 film Grease.
 After decades of exposure to the elements and vandalism, the original concrete statue was removed from display in 2002, and replaced in 2010 by a bronze duplicate paid for through an alumni-led fundraising campaign.

-Loy left school at the age of 18 to begin to help with the family's finances.
+Loy left school at 18 to begin to help with the family's finances.
 She obtained work at Grauman's Egyptian Theatre, where she performed in what were called prologues, elaborate musical sequences that were related to and served as preliminary entertainment before the feature film.
 During this period, Loy saw Eleonora Duse in the play Thy Will Be Done, and the simple acting techniques she employed made such an impact on Loy that she tried to emulate them throughout her career.